parameshwar-A/crypt-django/README.md

 Have fun!

 # About developer
 My name is Parameshwar Arunachalam.
 I am a pyton developer.
-I take this project as a milestone project while learning django framework.
+I did this project as a milestone while learning django framework.